AWS_EN

 The second is gp3.
 It provides constant performance regardless of the volume capacity.

-These volumes deliver a consistent baseline rate of 3,000 IOPS and 125 MiB/s, included with the price of storage.
+gp3 volumes deliver a consistent baseline throughput performance of 125 MiB/s, which is included with the price of storage.

 From a performance standpoint, gp3 is more effective if the amount of space to be reserved is less than 1024 GiB, where 3000 IOPS can be expected at any given time.